 Start out by cutting your hand towel in half across the short size so that it ends up short and fat.
 Then, with the finished edge fold it under about 4 inches or so and sew that in place:

 You can decide which side you want to have on the outside of your hood and which you want inside.
-If you are doing an animal face you need the bottom part-the part to be the face.
+If you are doing an animal face you need the underside to be the face.
 So NOT the part you see above.
 Flip that over and use the other side.
-If you are just doing a basic hooded towel, just choose which part you like best.
+If you are just doing a basic hooded towel, just choose which side you like best.

 That’s it.
 Your hood is done.